You’ve probably been in a situation where someone was giving a presentation about something ... 'technical.'

 What I am saying is to find ways to simplify a complex message.
 For me, this usually means to stick to the big ideas only and to focus on the data that matters rather than the data that might matter.

-Some presenters like to use handouts with the extra data so that the audience can refer to them when needed.
+Well, some presenters like to use handouts with the extra data so that the audience can refer to them when needed.

 Just keep in mind the appendix is something you refer to, not actually present.